-A new exhibition showcasing the incredible world of Australia's birdlife, is now on show in the South Court at Orange Regional Museum.
+A new outdoor, digital installation, showcasing the incredible world of Australia's birdlife, is now on show in the South Court at Orange Regional Museum.
 Presented on STORYBOX, an interactive storytelling cube, The Birds of Australia, brings to life the iconic bird illustrations of John and Elizabeth Gould together with First Nations storytelling and knowledges.

 - December 2023 to 17 March 2024 - Eurobodalla Regional Botanic Garden, Batemans Bay, NSW

 - 21 March to 30 June 2024 – Albury LibraryMuseum, Albury, NSW